07th-mod/python-patcher/README.md

 the installer from pycharm, as the installer may try to move a file Pycharm is currently reading, causing it to fail (I have only seen this happen once).

+### Known issues with python dev environment

+If the installer is stopped using the "Quit Installer" button while a download is in progress, aria2c will keep downloading in the background (at least on Windows).
+Normally when running the installer on Windows, the launcher will terminate the aria2c process using a Windows Job Object, but when running through an IDE this won't happen.

+Force closing the script via the IDE does seem to kill the aria2c process, however.

 ## JSON Mod Definition

 The patcher reads the file [installData.json](installData.json) to figure out what mods are available.
 The spec for this file is defined as a `Codable` Swift struct in [JSONValidator.swift](JSONValidator/Sources/JSONValidator/JSONValidator.swift)